Section 4 of the IPC Membership Contract

 When there is an abundance of some good or food, that is when all wishes for that item that were previously stated are supplied, then the extras will be available for all others in the community through the Free Store, as well as the cooperatives, who may transform such extras.
 Alternatively the tribe may choose that when we have abundance of this or that, we sell it outside of the IPC.

-If there is not an abundance of some commodity, it will be divided amongst the community participants who have wished for it prior and who express their desire for it, in equal parts.
-We will need to look at the scarcity and its cause together and see if we cannot remedy the situation for the future.
+If there is not an abundance of some commodity, it will be divided amongst the community participants who have stated their desires prior first then amongst others who desire it at the moment, in equal parts.
+When there is scarcity, we will need to look at the scarcity and its cause together and see if we cannot remedy the situation for the future.

 A collection of sharable goods; also a place (IE. cyberspace), warehouse and/or the institution in charge of such a collection where goods held in common can be borrowed.
 Here are some of the other names which could be used for general or specific types of resourcaries: share shed, clutter house, tool shed, instrument library, library, community stocks, share store to name a few types.